davidlaprade/davidlaprade.github.io/_posts/2022-12-16-aave-rebasing.md

 voting tokens at the time of a proposal, any vote cast on my behalf by the aToken should reflect that weight.

-That's another mouthful.
 Let's look at a concrete example:

 * Ben deposits 100 UNI into Aave
 * a year passes and aUNI yields 50% interest (it was a _very_ good year)